cedalo/streamsheets-documentation/source/functions/streamsheet/json.rst

    * - Name
      - Description
    * - DataRangeOrText
-     - A data range over at least two columns, only interpreting the first and last column into the JSON Object.
+     - A data range over at least two columns, only interpreting the first and last column into the JSON object.
 Or a text which will be evaluated to JSON.
    * - ResultAsText
      - Optional.
 Set to TRUE to return a textual representation of resulting JSON object.
 Defaults to FALSE.

 **Return Value**

-{JSON Object} as a placeholder for JSON object or a textual representation, if successful.
+{ JSON } as a placeholder for JSON object or a textual representation, if successful.

 **Example**